chazmuzz/docker-php/README.md

 # docker-php

-A docker image that comes with the MySQL extension out of the box
+A docker image based on php:apache with with some of the more commonly used extensions pre-installed.

+Extensions:
+  - mysql
+  - mysqli
+  - mcrypt